 In cases where some courses are unavailable, students should consult with the director of undergraduate studies for possible substitutions.

-Students must take two of the following:
+Students must take one of the following:

 - ENGL 112: Classical and Scriptural Backgrounds

 Sixteen credit hours must be in theater production, either onstage or backstage.